-Alternative 5 - Nonstructural - Acquisition: This alternative would add green space and recreational features such as trails which would improve aesthetics on the acquired property by the river.
+Alternative 5 - Nonstructural - Acquisition: This alternative would add public green space and recreational features such as trails which would improve aesthetics on the acquired property by the river.
 Therefore, recreation and aesthetics would be benefitted by this alternative.

-Alternative 6 - Nonstructural Only (Optimized): This alternative would add green space on the acquired land which would improve aesthetics.
+Alternative 6 - Nonstructural Only (Optimized): This alternative would add open space on the acquired land which would improve aesthetics.
 The floodproofed structures would remain in place and be protected from future flood damages.
 This may result in fewer buildings eventually becoming condemned after flood damages.
 While aesthetics are subjective, fewer condemned buildings may be more aesthetically pleasing.
 Therefore, the aesthetics of the study area would experience beneficial impacts.
-Recreation opportunities in the project area would not be affected.
+Recreation opportunities in the study area would not be affected by this plan.